 - Be a tourist in your own city - I had no idea how much history is right here in my home town until I tried this activity.
 Contact your local tourist bureau and inquire about walking tours.
 If your town doesn't offer that, then make your own.
 I used Google maps to plan my own tour and invited a few friends to go with me.

 - Check out your local YMCA - I found my local Y to be a great place to enjoy individual and family activities.
 Mine offers wellness and fitness programs for adults and recreation and enrichment opportunities for kids of all ages.
 I often go there by myself to enjoy some swimming year-round.

-- Discover your local library – My favorite author is Ann Rule, so I simply asked the librarian to direct me, and I found a shelf full of treasures.
-Reading is a great and safe way to escape.
-Don’t know who you like?
+- Discover your local library - My favorite author is Ann Rule, so I simply asked the librarian to direct me, and I found a shelf full of treasures.
+Reading books and novels is a great and safe way to escape.
+Don't know who you like?
 Just tell the librarian what subjects you are interested in.

 - Play a board game - Get a group of family or friends together for a board game night.
 They bring out the humor in everyone, and you are almost guaranteed to have a good time.

 By seeking out sober activities and trying new things, you'll find that sobriety doesn't have to be boring.
 Instead, it's so much fun!